JetBrains/amper/docs/GradleMigration.md

 * Gradle's `api()` dependency is mapped to `exported` dependency attribute.
 See [details on scopes and visibility](Documentation.md#scopes-and-visibility).
 * You don't need to add a `kotlin("test")` dependency as it is added automatically.

-In Kotlin Multiplatform projects is typical that certain target platform have their own dependencies.
+In Kotlin Multiplatform projects, it is typical that certain target platforms have their own dependencies.
 So the similar list of dependencies could look like this:
 ```kotlin
 kotlin {
     //...